Appiah/socialinvites.github.io/android_core_ui_old.md

 <img style="width: 480px;" src="http://www.infobip.com/images/social_invites/ConnectToInternetDialog.png" />

 You can also manage and control the number of invitations that a user can send to one phone number.
 If you want to let the user send invitations to one phone number more than once, you have to enable invitation resending.
-You can do it by calling the `enableResendingInvitation()` method.
-And if you want a user to send only one invitation to one phone number, you should call the `disableResendingInvitation()` method.
+You can do it by calling the **enableResendingInvitation** method.
+And if you want a user to send only one invitation to one phone number, you should call the **disableResendingInvitation** method.
 This is disabled by default.

 Usage example:

-    socialInvitesManager.enableInvitationResending();
-    socialInvitesManager.disableInvitationResending();
+    SocialInvitesManager.enableInvitationResending();
+    SocialInvitesManager.disableInvitationResending();

 #### Delivery statuses ####

-After a user sends the invitation, he may want to see if it has been delivered. **He will not be able to see delivery status if you have not initialized library with Infobip account credentials.**  Anyway, you will be able to enable getting delivery statuses by calling the method `enableGettingDeliveryStatus()` or disable it by calling the `disableGettingDeliveryStatus()` from *SocialInvitesUIManager* class.
-If getting delivery status is disabled, status of invitation will be `SENT` and this status will be stored in the database.
-Getting delivery status will be disabled by default if you initialize library without Infobip account credentials.

-	socialInvitesManager.enableGettingDeliveryStatus();
-	socialInvitesManager.disableGettingDeliveryStatus();
+After a user sends the invitation, he may want to see if it has been delivered.
 Delivery status icon is shown in front of every invited phone number and over the contact's image, so the user has the information about which contact and which phone number he has invited.

-There are four possible delivery statuses:
+There are three possible delivery statuses:

-- **Delivered** - if the message has been delivered to the invited phone number,
+- **Delivered** - if the message has been delivered to the invited phone number
-- **Failed** - if the message delivery to the invited phone number has failed or if the phone number is invalid,
+- **Failed** - if the message delivery to the invited phone number has failed or if the phone number is invalid
-- **Pending** - if message has no final status yet,
+- **Pending** - if message has no final status yet
-- **Sent** - if message has been sent and getting delivery status is disabled.
-In this case, delivery status icon will be the same as delivered icon.

 <img style="width: 480px;" src="http://www.infobip.com/images/social_invites/SlikaSaStatusima.png" />